 Venue: St Martins in the Bullring, Edgbaston St, , Birmingham, B5 5BB

 Are science and faith opposed to one another?
 Does science disprove the existence of God?
 Or, alternatively, are science and the Christian faith complementary partners, together helping us to understand the world and our place in it in the early 21st century?
 This series of talks will all be given by prominent scientists who are also Christians, explaining how their science and their Christian beliefs work together.

-Our lunchtime event is from 12.30pm – 1.30pm at St Martins in the Bullring, Edgbaston St, Birmingham B5 5BB.
+Our lunchtime event which includes a buffet lunch is from 12.30pm – 1.30pm at St Martins in the Bullring, Edgbaston St, Birmingham B5 5BB.

 We also have an evening event available to book, here.